frenkd/NukReservationer/README.md

 ## How to
 Write your NUK username and password in secrets.py and run main.py
+Optional: Write your gmail username and password if you want to receive confirmation email

 ### Options
 By default the seat will be reserved for **Velika Citalnica**.